 Performance metrics for customer success are unique.
 First, customer success metrics span across implementation/adoption, expansion and retention.
 Implementation/adoption metrics focus predominately on usage and consumption.
 Expansion metrics commonly follow account performance metrics such as platform growth, solution utilization and account expansion CAGR.
 Retention metrics focus on logo churn, revenue churn and solution performance.
 These metrics will vary depending on the type of media sales organization.
 However, every media sales firm should measure customer performance and value realization.

 Best-in-class media sales organizations are increasing their investments in post-sales resources.
 They are setting up highly focused and effective customer success teams to retain and grow revenue while maintaining or lowering the cost of sales.
 To successfully implement a customer success team, publishers should identify and define key value propositions, set up core business processes that align resources for execution, and implement the proper key performance indicators.

 Interested in learning more about how to set up a customer success organization or evaluating the effectiveness and performance of your customer success/post-sales resources?
-Contact a media sales practice lead to participate in Alexander Group’s Media Ad Sales Study today.
-You will be provided with the latest insights and benchmarks and gain the opportunity to drive effective and efficient revenue growth.
+Contact a media sales practice lead today.